 In the eyes of the customer, the fee for the mastermind group should be less than working with you one-on-one, but more than if they take a class with you (they don’t get as much attention from you in a class).
 So a client might spend $750/session working with you privately, but only $400/month to join your mastermind group.

 Look at your pricing ladder and make sure your tiers make sense: are the prices for all your products and services in alignment?

-If you sell your offering at the price you want, will you make enough profit to hit your financial goals?
-If you find that you can’t increase your prices with the existing audience you have, it’s time to start rethinking your business model and strategy.
+If you find that you can’t be profitable at the prices you’re charging, you’ll have to increase your prices.
+But if you find that you can’t increase your prices with the existing audience you have, it’s time to rethink your business model and strategy.
 Maybe you’re going after the wrong segment of your target audience.
 Or maybe there’s a leveraged service or product you could offer that would be within your audience’s price range and still be more profitable to you.

 There was a time in my consulting business that I was working with 30 clients a month.
 The price point was perfect and clients streamed in.
-But I could not find the time to squeeze in that Client #31, and increasing my prices led to buyer resistance.
+But I could not find the time to squeeze in that Client #31.
+Increasing my prices led to buyer resistance.

 So how do you know if your price is right?
 Put it out in front of your audience and see if they buy.
 Surveys won’t work – people are notoriously bad at estimating what they’d be willing to pay for something in the future.
 (We simply aren’t good at guessing what we’ll do in the future.
 It’s a common problem with surveys and market research work.)
 They’ll make a real buying decision about pricing only when the offer is in front of them.
 My best advice is to put an offer out there and see how your audience responds.